JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 `StatsBase.jl` and `Distributions.jl` are essentials for a range of statistics functions and probability distributions respectively.

-`Turing.jl`, a Bayesian Stats library, is outstanding in it's combination of clear model syntax with performance. `GLM.jl` is useful for any type of linear modeling and `LsqFit.jl` is useful for fitting data to non-linear models.
+`Turing.jl`, a Bayesian Stats library, is outstanding in its combination of clear model syntax with performance. `GLM.jl` is useful for any type of linear modeling and `LsqFit.jl` is useful for fitting data to non-linear models.

 ### Machine Learning